-Outputs avanated as non Status of Achievement Outputs expected as per approved project document Fully Partially % Not Explanation approvou project document achieved achieved 70 achieved DAPIGNATION 1.1.
-Selected kahrez systems rehabilitated 20% Restorations suspended from 5-10/2009 to complete karez survey and plan.
-Restoration of model karez began 2 Nov 2009, expected completion in January 2009.
-List of remaining karez finalized, restoration being planned and organized with community based groups.
-Expected restoration completed by July 2010.
+Outputs expected as per approved project Status of Achievement Outputs expected as per approved project document Fully achieved Partially achieved Explanation 1.1.
+Selected karez systems rehabilitated 85% Restorations suspended from 5-10/2009 to complete karez survey and plan.
+Restoration of model karez began 2 Nov 2009, expected completion in February 2011.
 1.2.
 Rehabilitation and conservation plan developed for further rehabilitation and long-term conservation.
 100% Survey of karez in the region (their location and condition were studied) completed, identifying karez for long-term plan.
 Plan delivered to KRG MoWR on 15 Sept 2009.
 1.3.
 Short-term employment created for rehabilitation.
-10% Employment of 10 local persons created so far.
-400 short-term labour jobs expected to be created by July 2010 for the maintenance of 19 karez.
+90% Employment of 25 local persons created so far.
+5 short-term labour jobs expected to be created by Feb 2011 for the maintenance of 3 karez.
 2.1.
-Selected community members trained to operate and maintain the system, and their awareness raised on the proper use of the system 50% 75 community members trained so far.
-By July 2010, an additional 750 community members are expected to be trained on karez operation and maintenance.
+Selected community members trained to operate and maintain the system, and their awareness raised on the proper use of the system 85% 630 community members trained so far.
+By Feb 2011, an additional 120 community members are expected to be trained on karez operation and maintenance.
 2.2.
-Technical capacity of experts, technicians, promoted by training programs and workshops 80% Team of 25 Iraqi experts have received training on basic karez restoration and functionality, and database management.
+Technical capacity of experts, technicians, promoted by training programs and workshops 100% A team of 25 Iraqi experts have received training on basic karez restoration and functionality, and database management.
 Advanced training postponed until March 2010 (July course was delayed due to recent instability in Iran and availability of trainers).
 2.3.
-Operating policies and procedures for managing the rehabilitated sections put in 100% Training on database and karez registry completed in 2008.
-Survey report place (delivered to KRG Min September 2009) provides a comprehe database of karez an attributes, as well as guidelines for polici management.
-Guide have been adopted be of karez engineers of General Directorate Irrigation. ensive ad their es and lines by team of the 3.1.
-Network with regional and international experts established in order to ensure continuous exchange of information and expertise on Kahrez systems for the long term conservation 100% KRG MoWR now represents Iraq on the technical board of the UNESCO Internation Center on Qanats and Historical Hydraulical Structures (Iran), end a network and exchast practices and experted Training, karez surves the preparations for Phase II project (2012) have allowed knowledge and experted be exchanged and KRG experts and international counter Further exchange of experience and experted throughout ne onal ad consuming ange of ise. ey and Karez 10-for erience ong rparts.
+Operating policies and procedures for managing the rehabilitated sections put in place 100% Training on database and karez registry completed in 2008.
+Survey report (delivered to KRG MoWR in September 2009) provides a comprehensive database of karez and their attributes, as well as guidelines for policies and management.
+Guidelines have been adopted by team of karez engineers of the General Directorate for Irrigation.
+3.1.
+Network with regional and international experts established in order to ensure continuous exchange of information and expertise on Karez systems for the long term conservation 100% KRG MoWR now represents Iraq on the technical board of the UNESCO International Center on Qanats and Historical Hydraulic Structures (Iran), ensuring a network and exchange of practices and expertise.
+Training, karez survey and the preparations for Karez Phase II project (2010-2012) have allowed for knowledge and experience to be exchanged among KRG experts and international counterparts.
+Further exchange of experience and expertise expected throughout 2010.